MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-style.md

 ## Add custom CSS to your site

-In this example, we will add some custom CSS files that will allow us to add shadow effects to buttons on our website.
+In this example, we'll add some custom CSS files that will allow us to add shadow effects to buttons on our website.
 You can use your own custom CSS file or use the sample provided.

 1. To create a sample, in your favorite CSS editor, create the **button_shadow.css** custom theme file and save.